 - What do I want now – a new car?
 A vacation?

 - What comes next – a new home, maybe?

 - How about the long term – a child’s college education or my retirement, perhaps?

 - How important is each goal?

 - How much do I need to save for each goal?

 Take stock of where you are now.

 Once you get clear on your goals, you can create a budget to help you reach them.
 Start by calculating your current monthly income.
 Then, do the same with your expenses.
 Include entertainment, travel and hobbies (known as “discretionary spending”) as well as fixed expenses like housing, food, utilities, loan repayments and transportation.
 Now, compare the totals.
 Are you spending more than you earn, or is there money left over at the end of the month?
-Were you surprised at how much money you’re spending on going out to dinner, for example?
-Understanding your spending habits is the first step towards being able to change them.
+Were you surprised by how much money you’re spending on going out to dinner, for example?
+Understanding your spending habits is the first step toward being able to change them.

 Build a budget.

 Now that you’ve written down where your money goes today, you can make a plan for how you want to spend it going forward.
 Did you find that you’re spending more than you make?
 Get back on track by cutting some discretionary spending.
 Do you have extra money in your budget?
 Pay yourself first by adding to your retirement account or emergency fund.
 The key is to plan ahead for how you’ll spend your money in the coming months.
 Be sure to include plans to set some money aside each month for your most important goals.
 You can make adjustments to your discretionary spending budget as needed to help free up the money for this.
 Having a specific plan in place can help ensure you achieve your long-term financial goals.